Bass fishing is simply one of the most exciting activities…

 There is no denying that a lack of visibility can create some level of tension and anxiety over the unknown.
 This may affect some crew members and dampen the fishing experience as a whole.

-With infrared cameras, it is easy to eliminate these feelings of anxiety and disorientation hence giving crew members a much-needed confidence boost.
+With infrared thermal cameras, it is easy to eliminate these feelings of anxiety and disorientation hence giving crew members a much-needed confidence boost.